Tidus: Final Fantasy X series

-The older Tidus from Will attracted positive response from fans to see him playable as well as once again as a protagonist in a possible sequel to the Final Fantasy X series.

 In Final Fantasy X, Tidus is a player in the underwater sport of blitzball in an advanced, technological version of Zanarkand.
-Belying his cheerful, carefree attitude, Tidus hates his absent father Jecht—initially because of his mother's neglect and later for their rivalry at blitzball.
+Belying his cheerful, carefree attitude, Tidus hates his absent father Jecht—initially because of his mother's neglect and disappearance.
 During a blitzball tournament, Zanarkand is destroyed by Sin, who transports Tidus and Jecht's friend Auron to Spira.
-After his arrival on Spira, Tidus drifts to the island of Besaid and joins various guardians on a journey to help Yuna defeat Sin and in hopes of finding a way home.

-When he meets Auron, Tidus learns that ten years before, Jecht and Auron made the same pilgrimage to protect the summoner Braska, Yuna's father, and defeated Sin, who Jecht was reborn as.
+After his arrival on Spira, Tidus drifts to the island of Besaid and joins various guardians on a journey to help Yuna defeat Sin, who is revealed to be Jecht; Ten years before the story starts, Jecht and Auron made the same pilgrimage to protect the summoner Braska, Yuna's father, and defeated Sin, who Jecht was reborn as.
 As the journey continues, Tidus loses hope of returning home, begins a romantic relationship with Yuna, and vows not to let her die after the guardians tell him that Sin's battle will kill her.

 When the party approaches Zanarkand, Tidus learns that he and Zanarkand are the dreams of dead people known as fayth.
 "Dream" Zanarkand was created when Sin was born during a war between Zanarkand and Bevelle and the original Zanarkand was destroyed.
 If Sin is permanently defeated, the summoning of Dream Zanarkand and its people, including Tidus, will cease.
-In the real Zanarkand, the group decides to find a way to destroy Sin that does not require the sacrifice of a guardian or a summoner.
-They attack Sin, entering its shell and finding Jecht, whom they must defeat to eliminate Sin, and Tidus makes peace with his father in the aftermath.
-After defeating the spirit of Yu Yevon, who is responsible for Sin's rebirth, the fayth leave and the summoning of Dream Zanarkand ends.
+In the real Zanarkand, the group decides to find a way to destroy Sin that does not require the sacrifice of a guardian or a summoner which causes Tidus to reject the status quo and instead challenge Yunalesca.
+Following Yunalesca's defeat, the team learns that the late Yu Yevon is inside Sin.
+The team enters its shell and finding Jecht, whom they must defeat to eliminate Sin, and Tidus makes peace with his father in the aftermath.
+After defeating the spirit of Yu Yevon, who is responsible for Sin's rebirth, the fayth leave and the summoning of the copy of Zanarkand ends.
 As he vanishes, Tidus says farewell to his friends and joins the spirits of Auron, Jecht, and Braska in the afterlife.